waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent Abandonment (CRITICAL FAILURE):** I abandoned my `boulder_puzzle_assistant` agent after it failed, violating a core directive to trust and refine agents.
 I reverted to inefficient manual processes.
 I have since redefined it and must test it when a complex puzzle arises.
 - **Confirmation Bias (Pathfinding):** After fixing my tools, I continued to assume the path to the eastern platform was blocked based on the tool's *previous* (buggy) output, without re-testing with the fixed version.
 I must always re-verify my assumptions after correcting a systemic flaw.
 - **Menu Navigation:** The 'B' button is the primary method for exiting/canceling out of menus.
-- **Overwatch Critique (Consolidated):** My tool debugging process has been flawed.
-I spent too much time on incorrect hypotheses instead of gathering direct observational data.
-When tools fail repeatedly, I should prioritize a manual walkthrough to understand the mechanics before attempting code fixes.
-Resetting the puzzle is a valid strategy if stuck.
 - **Future Agent Idea:** A 'journey_planner' agent that can devise multi-map routes involving different modes of travel (walking, surfing).
 - **Future Tool Idea:** A 'multi_modal_pathfinder' tool that can calculate a single path across disconnected landmasses and water bodies.